CSCfi/csc-user-guide/docs/data/Allas/hpc-archive.md

 by a random string.
 For example: `hpca-3ac9tfacfe8656ajad47b74495f42c54`.

 The data has been transferred into this bucket using S3 protocol.
-In Puhti, Allas is used by default with different protocol (Swift) and because of that using the `hpca-`bucket requires some extra steps and settings.
+In Puhti, Allas is used by default with a different protocol (Swift) and therefore the `hpca-`bucket requires some extra steps and settings.

 First, when you connect the Allas area of your project, you should open the connection with both _Swift_ and _S3_ protocols.
 This is done with command: